nali001/research_asset_search/README.md

 6. Initialize the web application via: `http://IP_address/api/initialize_app/`

+### Update index served online
+One easy way to update the index that is served online is to add alias `kaggle_online` to the index you want to serve.
+To do so, change contents inside `search_engine_app/notebooksearch/es_tools` and then run
+`python -m notebooksearch.es_tools`

 ### Administration
 We expose `pgadmin` service to the localhost so that you can easily monitor the database.
 Access it through `http://localhost:5050/`